Analysis | Andrew Cuomo’s nursing home problem is getting worse

 “Do you know what number we are by percentage before you made that statement, which number?
 Forty-six out of 50 states,” he said.
 “So — and we had the worst problem.
 And we’re 46 in terms of percentage of deaths in nursing homes.”

-At the time, fact-checkers pointed out that this was misleading: the state was explicitly not releasing full data, meaning that the percentage of covid-19 deaths that had occurred in nursing homes was necessarily higher.
+At the time, fact-checkers pointed out that this was misleading: The state was explicitly not releasing full data, meaning the percentage of covid-19 deaths that had occurred in nursing homes was necessarily higher.

-Cuomo went so far as to compare his order about nursing home readmissions with what Florida was doing at the time.
+Cuomo went so far as to compare his order about nursing home readmissions to what Florida was doing at the time.

 “Florida today is doing exactly that,” Cuomo said.
 “They’re forcing nursing homes to take covid-positive patients because they need the beds in the hospitals.
 We never got near hospital capacity” because, as he said shortly before, New York had “flattened the curve so effectively.”

-Note: This article was updated with Azzopardi’s statement.